AndreaRibuoli/RIBY/README.md

 Attribute 0 unknown
 ```

-Note that we are also reporting the returned length that is set to 2 for all wide-char null strings.
+Note that we are also reporting the returned length that is set to 2 for all wide-char empty strings.

 ##### SQLGetStmtAttrW (SERVER MODE)